 You are a trained artist and also art therapist – what led you to pursue postgraduate studies in Art Therapy?

 We had lived in Belgrade, in Serbia, during the break-up of the former Yugoslavia.
-I had been immersed in studio work there, in exhibiting and meeting artists, but the situations was very tense and, obviously, violent and tragic.
+I had been immersed in studio work there, in exhibiting and meeting artists, but the situation was very tense and, obviously, violent and tragic.
 We experienced, for example, how easily language changed – linguistic taboos were broken – and violence followed.
 We lived through the sanctions and saw the deep stress, the unravelling of everyday life for citizens caught in the upheavals.
 On leaving Belgrade, we were posted to Edinburgh in Scotland.
 There I re-set up my studio but was aware of the ongoing reality in the Balkans, of Bosnian refugees arriving in UK, of the fragility of peace, of those we had left behind.

 I was aware of feeling, initially, so lonely – even though I had a family, support, and was in Scotland by choice.
-I felt that, if I was so lonely, what must it be alike for those who must flee, who have no choice, who leave families behind?
+I felt that, if I was so lonely, what must it be like for those who must flee, who have no choice, who leave families behind?
 What resilience must they have?

 I still remember the day I was in my Edinburgh studio (asking myself interminably, why am I here?
 What is the purpose?) and was listening to BBC Scotland when an interview with art therapist/course founder Peter Byrne was aired.
 I stopped working to listen, and immediately after, rang to make an appointment to apply.
-I felt that with experiences such as mine, and an understanding of studio practise and the power of images to help show us the way forward, the study would add another dimension to my work and that it might be useful in the future.
+I felt that with experiences such as mine, and an understanding of studio practice and the power of images to help show us the way forward, the study would add another dimension to my work and that it might be useful in the future.
 I was accepted, and over the next two years met an extraordinary group of people who continue to inform my work.

 In 2016 you established Make Art Not Walls with a group of asylum seekers in Umbria, Italy.
 The group has exhibited internationally and produced some wonderful, vibrant work – some of which we are delighted to be using as the cover art for We Refugees.
 Do you believe that every person has the capacity to be an artist?